 Confirmation of an emergency is determined when an incident commander (per the university's Emergency Operations Plan or EOP), police officer, fire official or local law enforcement agencies have assessed the situation to confirm that there is an emergency.
-That confirmation will be communicated to at least one of the following: UOPD watch commanders, UOPD Communication and Emergency Response Center (CERC) dispatchers, Safety and Risk Services, or University Communications.
+That confirmation will be communicated to at least one of the following: UOPD watch commanders, Safety and Risk Services, or University Communications.